 - Use Online banking to stay up to date on your accounts, transfer funds, make loan payments, balance inquiries, and more.
 Visit www.hawaiifcu.org to log on

-- Download our Hawaii FCU Mobile Banking app* to transfer funds, make loan payments, and balance inquires
+- Download our Hawaii FCU Mobile Banking app* to transfer funds, make loan payments, and balance inquiries

-- For cash withdraws and balance inquires, visit any First Hawaiian Bank or a CO-OP ATM
+- For cash withdraws and balance inquiries, visit any First Hawaiian Bank or a CO-OP ATM

 - Get quick and easy cash back from most merchants when you use your Hawaii FCU VISA Debit Card